 - Brake using a firm and steady pressure.
 Do not pump the brakes repeatedly.
-This may deplete power assist, requiring increased brake pedal force. - Shift the vehicle to N (Neutral).
+This may deplete power assist, requiring increased brake pedal force. - 2.
+Shift the vehicle to N (Neutral).
 This can be done while the vehicle is moving.
-After shifting to N (Neutral), firmly apply the brakes and steer the vehicle to a safe location. - 3.
-Come to a complete stop and shift to P (Park).
+After shifting to N (Neutral), firmly apply the brakes and steer the vehicle to a safe location. - Come to a complete stop, shift to P (Park), and turn the ignition off.
+The shift lever must be in P (Park) to turn the ignition off. - 4.
+Set the parking brake.
+See Electric Parking Brake ▷ 192.